 Based on the learnings from this past year, the practice improvement program has grown from one specific role to a larger program which, in Summer 2019, will encompass two additional roles.
-The Practice Improvement Program Manager's

-Based off of

-the Safeguards
+The Practice Improvement Program Manager's (previously coordinator) role still encompasses the key responsibilities previously stated; however, with the onboarding of an IT Support position, certain in-practice technological support will be covered.
+The Program Manager will continue to engage, communicate and promote learning with practice staff and provide practice efficiency consultations with clinics.
+This role will have both the IT Support and the MOA Recruitment and HR Consulting Program Assistant reporting to them.

-101 workshop, 22% of

-respondents noted that Privacy and

-security audits were a priority and

-another 22% noted that privacy and
+Based off of the Safeguards IOI workshop, 22% of respondents noted that Privacy and security audits were a priority and another 22% noted that privacy and security training were a priority.